 Great Horned Owls can be found in a variety of different habitats including coniferous forests, deciduous forests, swamps, and residential neighborhoods.
 The easiest way to find this species is to listen for them making their call: a low “hoo hoo.”
 During breeding season owls can often be heard calling to one another, a practice known as “dueting.”

-Long-eared Owl (Uncommon)
+Long-eared Owl (Rare)

 Long-eared Owl